kimw8833/LLPP-Assignments/README.md

 $ qmake -query QT_INSTALL_HEADERS
 ```

-If this fails, try locate the header files using the following command:
+If this fails, try to locate the header files using the following command:
 ```
 $ find / -name QTHEADER.h` (where the QTHEADER.h the compiler is looking for)
 ```